 Class format is a combination of lecture and discussion.
-Discussions will focus on the appointed article for class.
-Each student is to prepare for the discussion by careful reading of the article, formulating questions, comments, and to engage in the class conversation of the assigned article.
+Discussions will focus on the appointed articles for class.
+Each student is to prepare for the discussion by careful reading of the article, formulating questions, comments, and to engage in the class conversation of the assigned articles.
 Depending on enrolment the class may be divided into groups for discussion.
 Taking notes from the discussion may assist you in writing the final exam.
+Methods of Evaluation: